The Brace Place code of practice for handling patient complaints

 If you are not satisfied

-If your complaint was about your dental treatment and you are not satisfied with the result of our investigation, you can take up the matter with a relevant external organisation.
+If your complaint was about treatment you have received her and you are not satisfied with the result of our investigation, you can take up the matter with a relevant external organisation.

 For complaints about NHS treatment: